 The mapping to resource elements , with , or with according to Table 5.5.2.1.2-1 for subslot-PUSCH, for normal cyclic prefix and for extended cyclic prefix, in the subframe shall be in increasing order of first, then the slot number, except for slot-PUSCH and subslot-PUSCH where the reference signal is only mapped to the slot where the slot-PUSCH/subslot-PUSCH is transmitted).
 No DM-RS shall be transmitted in UpPTS if dmrsLess-UpPts is set to true.

+5.5.2.1A Demodulation reference signal for PUSCH with sub-PRB allocations

+5.5.2.1A.1 Reference signal sequence using QPSK modulation scheme